ShawnWx2019/MetMiner/README.md

 If using commercial software, it is recommended to follow the instructions provided in the software's manual for step-by-step analysis.
 If using TidyMass, it is advised to refer to the tutorial available at https://www.tidymass.org/start/ and follow the provided guidelines.
 Alternatively, you can also execute the [PresMetaboUpAnalysis.R](https://github.com/ShawnWx2019/MetMiner/blob/main/01.Src/PresMetaboUpAnalysis.R) provided by the pipeline.

-1. Convert .raw data to .mzXML and .mgf by [MSCovert](https://proteowizard.sourceforge.io/download.html)
+1. Convert `.raw` data to `.mzXML` and `.mgf` by [MSCovert](https://proteowizard.sourceforge.io/download.html)

-2. repare your files according to the file storage locations shown in the diagram below.
+2. prepare your files according to the file storage locations shown below.

 ```dir
 02.DemoData